 Individual Accounts – Taxable investment accounts.
 Since these accounts generate taxable income on earnings and gains of sales, focusing on tax-savings strategies while maintaining long-term growth objectives can be challenging.
 If you have both qualified and non-qualified accounts, there are also potential tax savings depending on which account specific investments are placed.
 For instance, a bond which pays semiannual interest may be best suited to the qualified, tax-deferred accounts.

 Joint Accounts – Taxable Accounts that are set up jointly with a spouse or another individual.
 Titling of the accounts can have an impact on family transfer goals and tax basis following the death of one of the joint owners.

 Trust Accounts – Family trust accounts are taxable non-qualified accounts (revocable living trusts or irrevocable trusts).
 Living trust accounts can ensure that your assets pass to your desired beneficiaries without the need for probate and provide management of assets in the event of you or your surviving spouse's incapacity.

 There are over 9,500 mutual funds offered in the United States by approximately 80 mutual fund companies.
-Carr Wealth Management believes that achieving positive long-term investment results is better accomplished through low-cost investment vehicles that take advantage of market returns by essentially tracking various market sectors.
+We believe achieving positive long-term investment results is better accomplished through low-cost investment vehicles that take advantage of market returns by essentially tracking various market sectors.
 Carr Wealth Management has predominantly used investments from two companies over the past twenty years – Dimensional Fund Advisors (DFA) and Vanguard.

 Both Dimensional Fund Advisors and Vanguard share our investment philosophy of providing clients investment solutions based on academic research and a commitment to disciplined investing.
 Some of the major characteristics of the investments used by Carr Wealth Management: